MichaIng/DietPi-Docs/docs/install.md

     ![DietPi-Etcher-install-03](assets/images/DietPi-Etcher-install-03.jpg){: width="796" height="478" loading="lazy"}

-    ??? info "Click here if you want to pre-configure WiFi network " To setup the WiFi, open the SD card folder, and update next two files using a text editor of your choice:
+    ??? info "Click here if you want to use a WiFi connection" To setup the WiFi, open the SD card folder, and update next two files using a text editor of your choice:

         1. Open the file named `dietpi.txt`.
 Find `AUTO_SETUP_NET_WIFI_ENABLED` and set to value 1.